cpjobling/eg-150-textbook/poles_and_zeros/second_order_properties.md

 ## Acknowledgements

 The notes for this unit have been influenced by the MATLAB LiveScript **PoleZeroAnalysis.mlx** from the MathWorks curriculum module [Transfer Function Analysis of Dynamic Systems](https://uk.mathworks.com/matlabcentral/fileexchange/94635-transfer-function-analysis-of-dynamic-systems) {cite}`tfads`.
+You will find some useful interactive applications with which you can explore the concepts presented here.
+Some of these will be deomostrated in the lecture.

 The examples have been inspired by the recording of the second half of the video recording of Stephen Boyd's 1999 lecture 10 (delivered at Stanford University) which itself is based on [Qualitative properties of signals & Laplace transforms](https://web.stanford.edu/~boyd/ee102/qualitative.pdf) {cite}`boyd93`.